lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 ollama run codellama:7b
 ```

 There are a bunch of models available for download (not just ***codellama***).
 However, it is worth remembering that these models are very CPU/GPU intensive, and also RAM hungry.
 Some of the much larger models required up to 200GB of RAM!
-If you are limited to 32GB of RAM, you should stick to a maximum of 40B paramaters, but remember that the more parameters there are, the slower the model usually is.
+If you are limited to 32GB of RAM, you should stick to a maximum of 40B parameters, but remember that the more parameters there are, the slower the model usually is.

 I've found ***code-phind*** to be good for coding stuff, and ***falcon:40b*** to be good for general use.
 But feel free to download all of the models and have a play!